amanmallsops/road-to-devops/L1/webapp1.md

 ## Enabling the Changes

->> sudo apache2ctl configtest  -> testing to make sure that it's not showing any  syntax error
+- sudo apache2ctl configtest  -> testing to make sure that it's not showing any  syntax error

-**optinal**
-to surpass warning we can add ServerName  directive to your main (global) Apache configuration file at /etc/apache2/apache2.conf

- The ServerName can be your server’s domain or IP address.

-****

-##Downloading Wordpress
+## Downloading Wordpress

->> cd /tmp
+- cd /tmp

->> curl -O https://wordpress.org/latest.tar.gz  -> downloading  wordpress file
+- curl -O https://wordpress.org/latest.tar.gz  -> downloading  wordpress file

->> tar xzvf latest.tar.gz -> unzip the wordpress file
+- tar xzvf latest.tar.gz -> unzip the wordpress file

->> cp /tmp/wordpress/wp-config-sample.php /tmp/wordpress/wp-config.php  -> Creating wp-config.php and copying content from sample file
+- cp /tmp/wordpress/wp-config-sample.php /tmp/wordpress/wp-config.php  -> Creating wp-config.php and copying content from sample file

->> mkdir /tmp/wordpress/wp-content/upgrade -> create the upgrade directory so that WordPress won’t run into permissions issues when trying to do this on its own following an update to its software
+- mkdir /tmp/wordpress/wp-content/upgrade -> create the upgrade directory so that WordPress won’t run into permissions issues when trying to do this on its own following an update to its software

->> sudo cp -a /tmp/wordpress/. /var/www/wordpress
+- sudo cp -a /tmp/wordpress/. /var/www/wordpress